TeaqariaWTF/Dnscrypt-Proxy-Maintenance-Script-Android-SH-/README.md

 The user interface is designed as best as i could and with the intention of being as compact and usable above a popup keyboard as i could make it.

-And now for the usual mumbo jumbo: This script was written for perosnal use, but slaved over to make actually better for release unto you, the great unwashed.
-It contains nothing that can harm your device, save for the possible loss of data of a few tct fiels whether by misuse or intentional use of the clearing fucntiosn included. as such its up to yuo to assess whether you feel confortable usign the script, and as mentioned its been well commented to give anyone the ability to peruse before use....which is what i always do, check 3rd party code/script before i run it.
+And now for the usual mumbo jumbo: This script was written for personal use, but slaved over to make actually better for release unto you, the great unwashed.
+It contains nothing that can harm your device, save for the possible loss of data of a few txt files whether by misuse or intentional use of the clearing fucntions included.
+As such its up to you to assess whether you feel confortable using the script, and as mentioned its been well commented to give anyone the ability to peruse before use....which is what i always do, check 3rd party code/script before i run it.

 The script is just called **dnshelp** , it is by design made with the intention of being packaged, subject to approval of the packager, of a well maintained dnscrypt-proxy magisk module, but it can be used my anyone with dnscrypt-proxy installed on Android, and with configuration and other userspace files in the usual /sdcard/dnscrypt-proxy/ folder, OR you can adjust the paths in the top of the script if youre for some reason running it outside of the normal path.
-Allyou need to do is put the script (ideally) somewher ein your path and set the permissions to 755.
+All you need to do is put the script (ideally) somewhere in your path and set the permissions to 755.

 ## Features (by menu option): ##